lijincm/CoCa-task_boundaries/README.md

 # Complementary Calibration with Task Boundaries

-This repository contains the PyTorch implementation for Complementary Calibration with task boundaries in the training stage
+This repository contains the PyTorch implementation for Complementary Calibration with task boundaries at the training stage

 If you have any questions on this paper, feel free to create an issue.